yacitus/SSAuction-Live-Fly/README.md

 ## TODO:

-* insert underscores in routes that should have them (and confirm the pages still work)
 * create auction admin page to allow auction admin to change new nomination open at times for teams
 * create nomination queue page with nomination modal
 * create admin master page with links to other admin pages, link to it in footer if user is "super"